Ruth 2 Step 1 Pray & Step 2 Survey

 Next week, I plan to:

-1. PRAY: Read my prayer as I start studying this passage.
+1. PRAY: Read my prayer before studying this passage.

 2. MINE: Identify which aspect of this study I feel the Spirit leading me to dig deepest into right now.
 It could be one (or more) of the Huh? and Wow!
 Moments I wrote about this week, or some other item the Spirit hasn’t yet called to my attention.